bacon-delight/vue-ecosphere-depricated/docs/Readme.md

       details: Beautiful design elements with minimalism at heart, that focusses on simplifying the user experience
     - title: Nature Inspired
       details: Designs inspired by nature that are intuitive and satisfying to navigate through
-    - title: Supports Trends
+    - title: Adaptable
       details: A framework that constantly adapts to support new and meaningful trends in user experience design

-footer: MIT Licensed | Copyright © 2022-present Dipanjan De
+footer: MIT Licensed | © 2022 Dipanjan De
 ---